DeepSeek's open-source week

 Day 6: DeepSeek-V3/R1 - Large-scale Cross-node Expert Parallelism and How to Operate at 545% Profit Margin

-On the final day, DeepSeek published details about their inference system for DeepSeek-V3/R1 -- an unprecedentedly intimate look into an inference production system.
+On the final day, DeepSeek published details about their inference system for DeepSeek-V3/R1.
+This is an unusually detailed look at a production inference system.

-In the decoding phase, the execution durations of different stages become inherently unbalanced.
-To address this, DeepSeek subdivides the attention layer into two distinct computational steps and integrates them into a carefully orchestrated five-stage pipeline to, again, overlap computation and communication.
+In the decoding phase, stage durations are inherently unbalanced.
+DeepSeek handles this by splitting the attention layer into two steps and fitting them into a five-stage pipeline to, again, overlap computation and communication.

-DeepSeek also employs specialized load balancing strategies: the Prefill Load Balancer equalizes token counts and computational demands, the Decode Load Balancer manages disparities in KVCache usage, and the Expert-Parallel Load Balancer duplicates heavily loaded experts across GPUs to mitigate imbalance.
+DeepSeek uses three load balancers: the Prefill Load Balancer equalizes token counts and compute, the Decode Load Balancer handles KVCache usage disparities, and the Expert-Parallel Load Balancer duplicates hot experts across GPUs.

-DeepSeek's inference system dynamically scales resources based on daily load patterns, maximizing GPU utilization during peak hours and reallocating resources during off-peak periods.
-This approach significantly enhances cost efficiency and performance.
+DeepSeek's inference system scales resources dynamically based on daily load patterns: more GPUs during peak hours, fewer during off-peak.
 In a 24-hour statistical period, the combined peak node occupancy for V3 and R1 inference services reached 278 nodes, with an average occupancy of 226.75 nodes (each containing 8 H800 GPUs).
 Assuming the leasing cost of one H800 GPU is $2 per hour, the total daily cost amounts to $87,072.

 The punchline is that this lets DeepSeek achieve a cost profit margin of 545% while being about ~96% cheaper than OpenAI's o1: